 The premiums offered through the plan we chose are tiered based on age range.
 As an example, a single person 25 years or younger would pay €530,00 per year.
 An individual between the ages of 26-45 would pay €980,00 per year and someone between 46-55 would pay €1.092,00 per year.
 Annual premiums cap at €1.967,00 for anyone 66 or older.
 There are other plans that are less expensive and more expensive depending on need and preference.

 To complete the application process, Miguel asked us if we were currently covered.
 We told him that we had canceled our US-based coverage on January 31 because we had signed up for the EDP plan.
 He told us that it would have been better if we had kept our US coverage and then canceled after we had switched to a new plan.
 The reason for this is because if you switch from your current insurance to Allianz directly, preexisting conditions are grandfathered into the coverage.
-Since it had not been very long, he suggested we ask Aetna (our former provider) for an Insurance Coverage statement that showed how long we had been insured, which happened to been for the last five years.
-If the time frame had been a lot longer, then preexisting conditions would not have been covered for the first year.
+Since it had not been very long, he suggested we ask Aetna (our former provider) for an Insurance Coverage statement that showed how long we had been insured, which happened to have been for the last five years.
+If the gap in coverage had been a lot longer, then preexisting conditions would not have been covered for the first year.
 This was the case with Kevin and Carolyn; however, other regular healthcare needs were covered by their plan that first year.
 We contacted Aetna that same afternoon and they provided the statement within a few hours.

 Obviously, we haven’t had the chance to use the insurance yet, but I’ll be happy to let you know how things go when we do.
 I’ll be interested to see if our experiences are as positive as those of Kevin and Carolyn.
 Stay tuned; I’m pretty sure it won’t be long before I fall down again and need a doctor. 😦